plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 ## Notes

+- **Plane-content capability seams (the substrate principle, 2026-07-02).** Operator decision: the engine ships NO media components - "the engine just renders what the consumer passes;
+  depict/deview passing images/videos is their specificity... the issue is if the API is clean and powerful enough to handle all these cases beautifully."
+Delivered: `usePluridPlane()` (live per-plane lens: active/selected/isolation/shown/scale/viewSize/location) + the opt-in `space.dimensions` sizing + the `ExternalPlane` reference loader + the consumer media-plane recipe (`docs/ARCHITECTURE.md` 12.6, working example `fixtures/render-test/src/MediaPlane.tsx`).
+  Future capability seams, in the same spirit: wire `culledView` for real (its dispatch is commented out; then the lens can expose true visibility), per-plane width taught to the layout algorithms, content-measured planes (the dormant `updatePlaneSize`/ResizeObserver seam).
 - Nothing here is started; this is the plan.
 The cheap front of the queue (#1, #5, #7) is purely additive and low-risk on the current green base; #3 and #6 are the substantial efforts; #8 is a deliberate rewrite to be taken only behind a renderer abstraction.